-Morgan Harris: Morgan has raced in the championship for four years in his bright yellow car and has progressed year on year.
+Morgan Harris: Morgan has raced in the championship for many years in his bright yellow car and has progressed year on year.
 Forty something year old operations manager along with his wife and young child enjoy the atmosphere both on and off of the circuit.
-Morgan took part in the 2016 annual charity ride event at Castle Combe circuit raising much need funds for two great charities.